 You can harness the potential of each tool’s capabilities and revolutionize how you connect and communicate with clients by combining your marketing automation with your CRM.
 Here are a few examples:

 - Consolidating important actions and information to organize and streamline your company’s prospecting and client retention efforts.

-- Capturing more advanced customer journey information that sales and marketing may use to prioritize efforts.
+- Capturing more advanced customer journey information that sales and marketing may use to prioritize efforts with Marketing CRM Software.

 - Preventing wasted productivity and squandering valuable resources on bad leads.